-As AAUW’s research shows, women of every race and ethnicity experience a gender pay gap.
+As AAUW’s research shows, women of every race and ethnicity experience a gender pay gap, but it is widest for Black women and Latinas.
 All these groups are paid only a portion of white, non-Hispanic men’s earnings: Asian women (87%); white, non-Hispanic women (79%); Black women (63%); Native Hawaiian and other Pacific Islander women (61%); and American Indian and Alaska Native women (57%).
 Altogether, women working full time, year-round in the United States in 2019 were paid an average of only 82% of what white non-Hispanic men were paid.

 Latinas and the Pay Gap